ropsoft/kpc/README.md

 Follow these steps to live-boot the deploy host from CoreOS ISO then install to disk:
   - Download the CoreOS ISO and burn to optical media or copy it to a USB flash drive.
 At last check using 'dd' should work for a flash drive, or use one of the many generic ISO to USB helper tools (Rufus [highly recommended on Windows], UNetbootin, Universal USB Installer, etc.).
-    - _**IMPORTANT**_: The CoreOS version and release channel of the ISO used to boot the deploy host will be the version and channel used on the nodes.
+    - _**IMPORTANT**_: The CoreOS version and release channel of the ISO used to boot the deploy host will be the version and channel installed on the deploy host and deployed to the nodes.
 Overrides for this may be added at a later date.
-  - If you want the deploy host to have a predictable IP you may wish to add a static entry for it in the management network's DHCP server.
+  - If you want the deploy host to have a predictable IP you may wish to add a static entry for it in the management network's DHCP server at this time.
+(If you need/want to convert a dynamic lease instead, there is no reason you can't insert a reboot after the initial key copy/SSH in order to pick up the new lease)
-  - Set deployer node to boot from the disk you will install to, then perform a one-time boot from the ISO disc/drive to bring up a live-booted CoreOS system.
+  - Set deployer node to boot from the disk you will install to (and double-check that), then perform a one-time boot from the ISO disc/drive to bring up a live-booted CoreOS system.
 It will automatically log you in as '**core**'.
   - Note the IP the deploy host gets on the management network so we can SSH to it shortly.
 The rest of this document assumes the address is '10.101.0.15':
     ```
     ip a